Pprime1/csasm/README.md

   - 2022-02-02T04:27:25.968680+00:00 app[web.1]: Playing game GCBETA
   - 2022-02-02T04:27:25.972407+00:00 app[web.1]: GCBETA requires 2 waypoints to be occupied.
   - 2022-02-02T04:27:25.972453+00:00 app[web.1]: 0 waypoints are currently occupied.
-- [ ] Can we siphon off the server console.logs for post action review?
+- [x] Can we siphon off the server console.logs for post action review?
-  - [ ] Use a logging addon
+  - [x] Use a logging addon = LogEntries
-    - [ ] Need to add a valid credit card to Heroku
+    - [x] Need to add a valid credit card to Heroku
+  - [ ] Setup dashboards, tags, alerts, filters ... learn to use LogEntries addon
 - [x] Can we create a spoofing detector?
   - [x] accuracy checker for the chrome dev console (exactly 150m)
   - [x] android position.ismockprovider is true